-All too often, people’s lives generate one excuse after the next, as they don’t realize they need to stop making excuses and take responsibility for their life.
+All too often, people’s lives generate one excuse after the next.
+They don’t realize they need to stop making excuses and take responsibility for their life.
 Unacceptable justifications are inevitable, and making excuses when things don’t go your way will expand to take over your life, and they will surely defeat you.

-Go to clarify what an excuse to do.
+Let us clarify what an excuse?
 “Excuses forms, reasons, or explanations for many to justify their behavior and ignore their wrongful acts.”
 Why won’t thousands of unhappy and unfulfilled people stop making excuses and take full responsibility for their actions?
 People make excuses for a variety of reasons.
 The main reason is that they refuse to take full responsibility for their lives.

 We’ve all made excuses in our lives.
 It’s best to take the time to separate yourself from the noise of life and start taking responsibility for your circumstances if you see yourself making excuses.

 As children, we let others save us; I can remember growing up allowing whoever was the better candidate to be my superhero to save me.
-If I felt my mom would keep me safe, she was the person I ran to, protect me from my dad, anyone, or anything that forced me to feel unsafe.
-But I had to recognize that someone else will not take care of me; my life is one hundred percent of my responsibility.
+If I felt my mom would keep me safe, she was the person I ran to protect me from my dad, anyone, or anything that forced me to feel unsafe.
+But I had to admit that someone else will not take care of me; my life is one hundred percent of my responsibility.

 My daddy was an individual I rarely ran to for safety.
-But when the need occurred, I would run to him to save me from any life’s challenges.
+When the need occurred, I would run to him to save me from any of life’s challenges.
 I didn’t know my grandparents, but they are usually the people a child can run to when they can’t get their way with their parents.